-CHAPTER 8: TROUBLESHOOTING GUIDE
+CHAPTER 8.
+TROUBLESHOOTING GUIDE

-This troubleshooting guide is intended to aid service/maintenance personnel in isolating the cause of a fault in Benchmark 2500 and 3000 boilers.
+This troubleshooting guide is intended to aid service/maintenance personnel in isolating the cause of a fault in a Benchmark 1500 MBH and 2000 MBH boilers.
 The troubleshooting procedures contained herein are presented in tabular form on the following pages.
 These tables are comprised of three columns labeled: Fault Indication, Probable Cause and Corrective Action.
 The numbered items in the Probable Cause and Corrective Action columns correspond to each other.
 For example, Probable Cause No. 1 corresponds to Corrective Action No. 1, etc.